metta-systems/libsss/doc/spec.md

    * 3 - LEDBAT
    * 4 - Inter-arrival

-Tags must be sorted in the order of increasing tag values.
+Tags must be sorted in the order of increasing tag number.
 No duplicate tags are presently allowed.

 ### 4.2.10 PRIORITY frame